Summerhill - Prospect

 Summerhill - Prospect features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 65.2% of all households, including 24.6% couples with children, 26.3% couples without children, and 13.6% single parent families.
-Non-family households constitute the remaining 34.8%, with lone person households at 32.1% and group households comprising 2.7%.
-The median household size is 2.3 people, aligning with the average in the Rest of Tas.
+Family households constitute 65.2% of all households, including 24.6% couples with children, 26.3% couples without children, and 13.6% single parent families.
+Non-family households comprise the remaining 34.8%, with lone person households at 32.1% and group households making up 2.7%.
+The median household size is 2.3 people, which aligns with the Regional Tasmanian average.

 Frequently Asked Questions - Households